Looking Closely at the Growth Curve for Ouster Inc. (OUST)

-Ouster Inc. (NYSE:OUST) went up by 11.05% from its latest closing price compared to the recent 1-year high of $10.64.
-The company’s stock price has collected 17.18% of gains in the last five trading sessions.
+Ouster Inc. (NYSE:OUST) went down by -7.94% from its latest closing price compared to the recent 1-year high of $10.64.
+The company’s stock price has collected 1.16% of gains in the last five trading sessions.

 Is It Worth Investing in Ouster Inc. (NYSE :OUST) Right Now?